arlukin/arlukin.github.io/posts/business/_posts/2010-05-07-augmented-reality.md

 ### ARNet (Augmented Reality net)

 A worldwide network and parallel reality.
-Where anybody can place a virtual object, for example a big box at the town square, and on it’s sides webpages or movies are displayed.
+Where anybody can place a virtual object, for example a big box at the town square, and on it's sides webpages or movies are displayed.
 Another example is that you change the colour or wallpaper in your home or way not place a big tower at the top of your house that can only be seen in the ARNet.

 * Matt Grove describe ARNet
   http://www.servicentric.com/matt/ar.html